Academies revenue funding allocations

 A minimum funding guarantee protects the school budget share.
 This means per-pupil funding will not fall by more than 1.5% compared with the previous year.
 The minimum funding guarantee calculation excludes funding for sixth forms and places in special units.

-Academies receive ESG to cover services that a local authority would normally provide to a maintain school, such as HR, audit and asset management.
-Academies receive:
+Academies receive ESG to cover services that a local authority would normally provide to a maintained school, such as HR, audit and asset management.